iommirocks/iommi/docs/howto.rst

         columns__a__filter__include=True,
     )

-The `query` namespace here is used to configure a :doc:`Variable` so you can configure the behavior of the searching by passing parameters here.
+The `query` namespace here is used to configure a :doc:`Filter` so you can configure the behavior of the searching by passing parameters here.

 The `filter__field` namespace is used to configure the :doc:`Field`, so here you